sahn93/os-team3-mirror/README.md

 * When degree is updated
 * When a lock is unlocked

-In both situation, we will check whether there are available locks in pending list and put them into the acquired list and wake up the processes.
+In both situation, this program checks whether there are available locks in pending list and put them into the acquired list and wake up the processes in FIFO order.

 ## Implementation